kougen/.github/README.md

-# .github
+# Kougen's .github repo

-Description on the organization
+Special repository for describing the organization